nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 In most cases, GATK and SAMtools models should give similar results.

-Let's first assume we will work with PANY samples only.
+Let's first work with only the PANY samples.
 A possible command line to calculate genotype likelihoods might be:

 ```